strongloop/loopback/docs/api.md

 #### Static Methods

-**Note:** These are the default mixin methods for a `Model` attached to a data source.
+**Note:** These are the default mixin methods for a `Model` attached to a datasource.
 See the specific connector for additional API documentation.

 ##### Model.create(data, [callback])

-Create an instance of Model with given data and save to the attached data source.
+Create an instance of Model with given data and save to the attached datasource.
 Callback is optional.

 ```js
 User.create({first: 'Joe', last: 'Bob'}, function(err, user) {
   console.log(user instanceof User); // true
 });
 ```

 **Note:** You must include a callback and use the created model provided in the callback if your code depends on your model being saved or having an `id`.

 ##### Model.count([query], callback)

-Query count of Model instances in data source.
+Query count of Model instances in datasource.
 Optional query param allows to count filtered set of Model instances.

 ```js
 User.count({approved: true}, function(err, count) {